curvedmark/tree-visitor/README.md

 # Tree Visitor

-Visit nodes in the abstract syntax tree.
+Visit nodes in the tree.

 ## Example